kyriosaa/axis/README.md

-# GRCC: A Gyroscopically Remote Controlled Car
+# Axis: A Gyroscope-Controlled RC Car

 ## About

-- GRCC is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via bluetooth to an RC car.
+- Axis is a project I made that utilizes gyroscopic data from an MPU6050 module and sends it via bluetooth to an RC car.
 - C++

 ## Features